Annie Edson Taylor: Niagara Falls

 By 1900, Taylor had fallen upon hard times, having been burned out of her home and having lost money invested with a clergyman.
 She claimed to be only 42 years old at the time, suggesting that she could make money more easily if she were younger.
 Having always associated with "the best class of people, the cultured and the refined," Taylor believed that she needed money to hold her place in the world.
 In the 1900 Federal Census, she declared her year of birth as 1860.
 Hoping to secure her later years financially, she decided she would be the first person to ride over Niagara Falls in a barrel.
 Taylor used a custom-made barrel for her trip, constructed of oak and iron and padded with a mattress.
-Several delays occurred in the launching of the barrel, particularly because no one wanted to be part of potential suicide.
+Several delays occurred in the launching of the barrel, particularly because no one wanted to be involved in the stunt.
 Two days before Taylor's own attempt, a domestic cat was sent over the Horseshoe Falls in her barrel to test its strength to see if the barrel would break or not.
 Contrary to rumors at the time, the cat survived the plunge and seventeen minutes later, after she was found with a bleeding head, posed with Taylor in photographs.

 On October 24, 1901, her 63rd birthday, the barrel was put over the side of a rowboat, and Taylor climbed in, along with her lucky heart-shaped pillow.
 After screwing down the lid, friends used a bicycle tire pump to compress the air in the barrel.
 The hole used for this was plugged with a cork, and Taylor was set adrift near the American shore, south of Goat Island.

 The river currents carried the barrel over the Canadian Horseshoe Falls, which has since been the site for all successful daredevil stunting at Niagara Falls.
 Rescuers reached her barrel shortly after the plunge.
 Taylor was discovered to be alive and relatively uninjured, except for a small gash on her head.
 The trip itself took less than twenty minutes, but it was some time before the barrel was actually opened.
 Taylor was helped out of the barrel by Carlisle Graham, her friend and the first man to run the rapids on a raft.
 After the journey, Taylor told the press:

-"If it was with my dying breath, I would caution anyone against attempting the feat ...
-I would sooner walk up to the mouth of a cannon, knowing it was going to blow me to pieces than make another trip over the Fall."
+If it was with my dying breath, I would caution anyone against attempting the feat ...
+I would sooner walk up to the mouth of a cannon, knowing it was going to blow me to pieces than make another trip over the Fall.